 Cookspiration — Be inspired to cook any time, day or night.
 Created by Dietitians of Canada, recipe ideas are served up to suit your mood and schedule.

-Healthy Canadians is a national source of easy-to-understand health and safety information for Canadians and health professionals.
+The Government of Canada: Health website is a national source of easy-to-understand health and safety information for Canadians and health professionals.

-Under the Food & Nutrition section you will find:
+In the Food & Nutrition section you will find:

 - Healthy Eating — this section provides information about nutrition for all ages.

 - Food Labels — This section helps you to understand what is included on food labels and how to use them.

 Nutrition fact tables — this section provides information about what nutrients are in different foods.

 Public Health Agency of Canada, Healthy Eating — This section of the Public Health Agency of Canada website provides links to information on many nutrition topics such as healthy weights, menu planning and tips on eating out.